iainctduncan/scheme-for-pd/README.md

 Scheme for Max by the same author, and enables most Scheme code to be run on either.

 ## Features in 0.1
-* run code from files, and hot reload files
+* Run code from files, and hot reload files
-* evaluate scheme code from Pd messages with a REPL
+* Evaluate Scheme code from Pd messages with a REPL
-* output numbers, symbols, lists
+* Putput numbers, symbols, lists
-* basic array i/o
+* Basic array i/o
-* send messages to named receivers
+* Send messages to named receivers
-* schedule functions with delay
+* Schedule functions with delay

 Scheme-for-Pd uses s7 Scheme, an embeddable Scheme implementation by Bill Schottstaedt at CCRMA. s7 is a minimal Scheme, with many nice features for algorithmic composition and embedding,